Balconies, decks, patios and terraces

 How to apply for a permit

-- Bring an up-to-date certificate of location for the property to the Urban Planning Department indicating the proposed balcony, deck, patio, terrace gazebo, or pergola.
+- An up-to-date certificate of location for the property to the Urban Planning Department indicating the proposed balcony, deck, patio, terrace gazebo, or pergola is required.

 - Pay applicable fees.
 See Fee schedule guide for a detailed price list.